Vice Squad (1982 film): Production

 Producer Brian Frankish and unit production manager James Robert Dyer approached executive producer Sandy Howard about a television documentary about prostitution in Hollywood by interviewing actual pimps and prostitutes with the assistance of the LAPD Vice Squad.
 Due to the limits imposed by television censorship and inspired by the dramatic possibilities surrounding the subject matter, the project was re-envisioned as a dramatic narrative feature with Howard and Kenneth Peters collaborating on a screenplay; they were later joined by Robert Vincent O'Neil.
-Executive producer Robert Rehme of Avco Embassy Pictures recommended bringing onboard director Gary A. Sherman.
+Executive producer Robert Rehme of Avco Embassy Pictures recommended bringing onboard director Gary A. Sherman, who had recently directed the horror film Dead & Buried for Avco.

 In order to prepare for her role as Princess, Season Hubley spent ten weeks with actual Los Angeles prostitutes.
 The filmmakers also coordinated with the LAPD on a "making of" documentary that included interviews with actual police officers and sex workers.

-Release
+The film score was composed by Joe Renzetti.
+Wings Hauser sang the vocal track for the film's opening and closing theme song, "Neon Slime".

+Reception

 Box office

 The film opened in 510 theaters in the United States, and grossed $5.2 million in North America, with a worldwide gross of $13,253,583.

 Critical response

 Stephen Hunter, writing for The Baltimore Sun, wrote that the film's short timeframe results in an "inconsistent structure" and renders "all kinds of difficulty in staying organized," but conceded that Sherman's direction "keeps the action moving swiftly" while noting inconsistent performances from the actors.

+Zach Vasquez of CrimeReads called it "one of the most underrated and underseen thrillers of the ’80s, arguably the greatest sleaze noir of all time."

+Actor Wings Hauser later noted "I got fan letters like you wouldn’t believe from women, and letters from parents thanking me for scaring the hell out of their kids and keeping them off the street."

+On the review aggregator Rotten Tomatoes, the film has a 50% rating based on 6 reviews.